vfarcic/devops24/manuscript/01-sts.md

 We can see that the output matches part of the output of the previous `nslookup` query.
 The only difference is that this time it is limited to the particular Pod.

 What we got with the combination of a StatefulSet and a Headless Service is a stable network identity.
 Unless we change the number of replicas of this StatefulSet, CNAME records are permanent.
 Unlike Deployments, StatefulSets maintain sticky identities for each of their Pods.
-These pods are created from the same spec, but are not interchangeable.
+These pods are created from the same spec, but they are not interchangeable.
 Each has a persistent identifier that is maintained across any rescheduling.

 Pods ordinals, hostnames, SRV records, and A record are never changed.
-However, the same cannot be said for IP addresses associated with the them.
+However, the same cannot be said for IP addresses associated with them.
 They might change.
-That is why it is important not to configure other applications to connect to Pods in a StatefulSet by IP address.
+That is why it is crucial not to configure other applications to connect to Pods in a StatefulSet by IP address.

 Now that we know that the Pods managed with a StatefulSet have a stable network identity, we can proceed and configure MongoDB replica set.